-Detecting Subtle Landscape Changes: Change detection over time is one of the major advantages of remote sensing technology.
+Detecting Subtle Landscape Changes:

+Change detection over time is one of the major advantages of remote sensing technology.
 Two change detection applications that have widespread appeal for lifeline safety and proven adaptability for incident management are detection of thermal patterns and subsidence zones.
 The former represents mature technology in use for the last 30 years or more, particularly in fire mapping.
-Hot spots at WTC ground zero, were mapped in the days after September 11 and were used in recovery operations to direct ground crew operations.
-Figure 2b displays an image of these spots, collected by EarthData International.
-These hot spots are detectable in the 3-5 $\mu$ m spectrum because they are much hotter than their surroundings.
-For detecting specific phenomena in the ambient landscape a sensor operating in the 8-14 $\mu$ m spectrum would be used (for such phenomena as ship wakes, contrails, cool spots left by parked vehicles), all of which represent intelligence for counter terrorism or illegal activities.
+Hot spots at WTC ground zero were mapped in the days after September 11 and were used in recovery operations to direct ground crew operations.
+Figure 2 displays an image of these spots, collected by Earth Data International.
+These hot spots are detectable in the 3-5μm spectrum because they are much hotter than their surroundings.
+For detecting specific phenomena in the ambient landscape a sensor operating in the 8-14μm spectrum would be used (for such phenomena as ship wakes, contrails, cool spots left by parked vehicles), all of which represent intelligence for counter terrorism or illegal activities.

-Detecting subsidence patterns is a less mature technology, but one having proven transportation lifeline safety applications that should adapt well incident management and planning. to Subsidence occurs frequently in areas where ground water withdrawals exceed recharge on a seasonal or annual cycle.
+Detecting subsidence patterns is a less mature technology, but one having proven transportation lifeline safety applications that should adapt well to incident management and planning.
+Subsidence occurs frequently in areas where ground water withdrawals exceed recharge on a seasonal or annual cycle.
 Subsidence is also a characteristic of active earthquake zones.
 Interferograms produced from time series of synthetic aperture radar phase data are capable of detecting subsidence on the order of centimeters; enough to endanger pipelines, rail lines, and highways, and enough to damage bridges and make on- and off-ramp speeds unsafe.
-Figure 2a shows an area near Las Vegas, Nevada where seasonal subsidence occurs.
+Figure 3 shows an area along the northern coast of California where seasonal subsidence occurs.

-Monitoring Consequences of Incidents: Recovery from damaging incidents, natural or otherwise, is an ongoing element of security and public safety planning.
-Relief and health officials need to know where the transportation lifelines have been disrupted, which avenues are still available for evacuation, or where evacuees are beginning to congregate.
-Image analysis within a GIS architecture can assist to develop this information.
-In the case of a hypothetical airport incident the use of high resolution imagery could be used to provide overall situational awareness to supplement ground intelligence.
-Figure 3 illustrates the capability of the new quick bird II satellite system from Digital Earth that has a panchromatic resolution of 62 centimeters.
+Monitoring Consequences of Incidents:

+Recovery from damaging incidents, natural or otherwise, is an ongoing element of security, public safety planning and infrastructure condition assessment.
+Relief and health officials need to know where the transportation lifelines have been disrupted, which avenues are still available for evacuation, which structures are safe, or where evacuees are beginning to congregate.
+Image analysis within GIS architecture can assist to develop this information.
+An example is the airborne imagery14 shown in figure 4 of the condition of an interstate highway interchange following the North Ridge Earthquake in California.
+This data was used in the initial response phase and when integrated with other information was used as part of the recovery and reconstruction-planning phase.
+Digital imagery can also be used to directly assist the local condition in disaster recovery events such as the tornado damage characterization shown in figure 5.
+This is digital frame camera data that was used for damage assessment and emergency response following a tornado that occurred on June 1, 1998 in Mechanicsville, New York.